Llanz-dev/spui-digital-resources-docs/README.md

 ## 📌 Project Status

-- ✅ Deployed in production
+- ✅ Completed and successfully deployed
-- ✅ Actively used by students and teachers
+- ✅ Piloted and used in a real academic environment for 1 month
-- ✅ Maintained and improved by me
+- ✅ Validated through actual usage by students and teachers

 ---